michaelshiloh/robotaPsyche/weeklySchedule.md

 Production Assignment:
 - **Don't wait until Sunday to work on your assignment!**
 - **If you have trouble ask for help on Discord!**
-- Develop further your evolution project.
+- Finish your evolution project.
 	- Simplify your project as much as necessary in order to make it run
 	- I had to remove the `applyForce()` change discussed above.
 		It prevented me from doing something which I can't recall now.